 One of the most influential papers in the economics of religion is the 1992 paper published in the Journal of Political Economy by Larry Iannaccone.
-The paper initiated the literature on the club models of religion which think of religion as a club good that has positive returns to 'participatory crowding', showing that this can lead to free rider problems which are mitigated by costs which increase participation of the devout while at the same time screening out those whose participation is likely to be low.20 Iannaccone presents an economic analysis of religious groups that explains why religious group members' utility can increase when unusual religious practices and 'seemingly inefficient prohibitions' exist.
+The paper initiated the literature on the club models of religion which think of religion as a club good that has positive returns to 'participatory crowding', showing that this can lead to free rider problems which are mitigated by costs which increase participation of the devout while at the same time screening out those whose participation is likely to be low.21 Iannaccone presents an economic analysis of religious groups that explains why religious group members' utility can increase when unusual religious practices and 'seemingly inefficient prohibitions' exist.
 He argues that efficient religions with rational members may adopt practices such as stigma, sacrifice and other unusual behaviors.
 If some religions prohibit alternative activities that compete away members' resources, then these prohibitions in effect screen the more committed members from the less committed ones.
 They also induce substitution towards religious activities because they make participation in alternative activities more costly.
 The unproductive costs of behavioral requirements can be thought of as a tax on alternative, more secular activities.
 His analysis also makes a useful distinction between churches and sects, where groups that have norms which are very deviant from the existing culture are termed sects while groups which are more consistent with prevailing cultures are termed churches.
 While this distinction has been usefully applied to Christian religions, I would contend that this distinction is also equally valid for non-Christian and non-Western religions as well.
+Also, sectarian groups attract those with less 'secular' opportunities, and again, this is true of non-Christian religions as well.